Module dates: September 14th – October 18th, 2020

-If you missed it the first time when we offered our module in 2018, here is the second opportunity to take advantage of the CATIE Center’s module, Intro to Psychopharmacology for ASL interpreters.
+If you missed when we offered our module in 2018 and 2019, here is another opportunity to take advantage of the CATIE Center’s module, Intro to Psychopharmacology for ASL interpreters.

 For interpreters, being able to understand the effects prescription drugs have the on mood, sensation, thinking, and behavior of our clients is critical.
 This module, designed with Daniel Lundberg, will focus on the three pillars of psychopharmacology: symptoms, medications, and side effects, and discuss how each may impact our work as interpreters.
 Psychiatric medications can come up in a variety of settings, including annual medical appointments, psychiatric medication check up, nurse visits in educational settings, and more.

 - Major groups of psychiatric medications and their corresponding diagnoses.

 - Possible impacts psychiatric medications have on language (receptive and expressive).